-Okay, high school math lesson aside, Fair Isaac, the creator of the FICO score, last revealed that the average credit score (median) in America is “about” 713, per a July 18, 2011 post on the company’s Banking Analytics blog.
+Okay, high school math lesson aside, Fair Isaac, the creator of the FICO score, last revealed that the average credit score (median) in America is 700, per data from 2017.
 And because most credit scores stay within a 20 point range, that average credit score is likely to remain unchanged unless the scoring model changes dramatically, which it probably won’t.

 So if your FICO score is below 700, you’re likely paying higher-than-average interest rates and also running the risk of not getting approved for the lines of credit you apply for.

-The national average VantageScore is 748, according to Experian’s State of Credit 2016 data.
+The national average VantageScore is 673, according to Experian’s State of Credit 2016 data.
 They actually use the word “average.”
 This credit score has yet to become widely used, so it’s of less importance, at least for now.